 Use only one Custom JS variable per tag.

-The example above will not work because there are more than one Custom Event defined: eventNumber1 and cookie_cat_statistic
+The example above will not work because there is more than one Custom Event defined: eventNumber1 and cookie_cat_statistic

 When to use a Custom JS variable as a trigger